 The uppercase filter allows you to transform a string to lowercase.
 For example, Stencil to stencil.
+Can be applied to array of strings to change each string.

 '''

 {{ "Stencil"|lowercase }}

 '''

 default

 If a variable not present in the context, use given default.
 Otherwise, use the value of the variable.
 For example: